LeftCoastNerdGirl/Big_Data/README.md

-# Using SparkSQL to analyze large data sets
+# Using PySpark to analyze large data sets

 # Data prep